Gooovinda/P4-Heart-Disease-Risk-Assessment/README.md

 - **Author**: Mahatir Ahmed Tusher
 - **Features**: 18 health-related input fields including symptoms, vitals, medical history, and age.

-- The dataset used for training and testing the model is included in the project folder as a .csv file (heart_disease_data.csv).
+- The dataset used for training and testing the model is included in the project folder as a .csv file (heart_disease_risk_dataset_earlymed.csv).
 - It contains health-related features such as age, blood pressure, cholesterol, and symptoms relevant to heart disease risk.

 No external downloads are required — the data is ready to use out of the box.